Singular Riemannian Foliations, variational problems and Principles of Symmetric Criticalities: AVP foliations and symmetric integral operators

-\begin{lemma} When restricted to their principal stratum, the following (regular) foliations are Riemannian with respect to the adapted Sasaki metric $\hat{\metric}^{\tau}$ on $U:$ \begin{enumerate} \item[(a)] $\mathcal{F}^{\ell}=\{L^{\ell}_{e}\}_{e\in E^{\delta}};$ \item[(b)]the partition into the orbits of isotropic groups, i.e. $\{G_{p}(e_p)\}_{e_p\in E}$. \end{enumerate} \end{lemma} \begin{proof} It is well known that a (regular) foliation on a manifold $U$ is Riemannian if and only if for each $x\in U$ there exists (in a neighborhood of $x$) an orthonormal frame $\{\vec{\xi}_{i}\}$ of basic vector fields tangent to the normal distribution of the foliation, see \cite{Molino}.
-The result now follows from the two observations below: \begin{itemize} \item $\mathcal{F}$ is Riemannian with respect to the adapted metric $\hat{\metric}^{\tau}$; \item fixed a principal leaf $L,$ the foliations $\mathcal{F}^{\ell}=\{L^{\ell}\}$ and $\{G_{p}(e_p)\}_{e_p\in E}$ on $L$ are Riemannian foliations with respect to the Sasaki metric $\metric^{\tau}_{L}.$ \end{itemize} \end{proof}
+\end{enumerate} \end{lemma} \begin{proof} It is well known that a (regular) foliation on a manifold $U$ is Riemannian if and only if for each $x\in U$ there exists (in a neighborhood of $x$) an orthonormal frame $\{\vec{\xi}_{i}\}$ of basic vector fields tangent to the normal distribution of the foliation, see \cite{Molino}.
+The result now follows from the two observations below: \begin{itemize} \item $\mathcal{F}$ is Riemannian with respect to the adapted metric $\hat{\metric}^{\tau}$; \item fixed a principal leaf $L$, the foliations $\mathcal{F}^{\ell}=\{L^{\ell}\}$ and $\{G_{p}(e_p)\}_{e_p\in E}$ on $L$ are Riemannian foliations with respect to the Sasaki metric $\metric^{\tau}_{L}$. \end{itemize} \end{proof}